-Freedom and Van-Action sell approximately 89% of their production in Canada and 8% to one client in Sweden.
-As for purchases, approximately 87% are from Canada and the balance is imported from the U.S.
+Freedom and Van-Action sell approximately 94% of their production in Canada, 5% to one client in Sweden and the balance in the U.S. As for purchases, approximately 87% are from Canada and the balance is imported from the U.S.